BolaBoa/LearnGit/readme.txt

 I am learning git
-git is a distributed version control system git is a free software hhhh wwwww
+git is a distributed version control system git is a free software distributed under the GPL